Collaborative data analysis using Jobs

 - Open the Project

-- Go to the Process (or output) folder
+- Go to the Processed (or output) folder

 - Each job typically creates its own output folder